Effective and Scalable Programs to Facilitate Labor Market Transitions for Women in Technology: Conclusion

 \section{Conclusion}

 Changing labor markets push workers to want to transition into high-growth sectors, and facilitating these transitions is an important goal for labor policy.
 However, effectively designing such policies requires principled evaluation of various training programs in terms of their overall impact and their heterogeneity.
-In this paper, we provide evidence of the high effectiveness of two programs supporting women transitioning into the technology sector.
+In this paper, we provide evidence of the high effectiveness of two programs supporting women transitioning into the technology sector, identifying a class of interventions that can effectively narrow the gender gap in technology.

-This paper identifies a class of interventions that can effectively narrow the gender gap in technology.
-We show that a mentoring program and an online training program aimed at developing labor market signals increase the probability of having a job in the technology sector by more than 40\% 4 months after the end of the program.
-Furthermore, the online training program developed during this research project is cheap to operate, approximately \$15 per person, and suitable for scaling up, suggesting that it can have an impact extending beyond the current setting.
+Both programs generate large, statistically significant effects on technology employment. \emph{Mentoring} increases technology employment by 15 percentage points (from 46\% to 61\%), while \emph{Challenges} increases it by 11 percentage points (from 27\% to 38\%), with effects persisting throughout our observation period.
+The \emph{Challenges} program operates at approximately \$15 per participant, implying a cost of roughly \$150 per additional technology job—a remarkably low figure relative to traditional training programs.

-We evaluate policies to improve the proposed programs by analyzing the heterogeneity of treatment effects and existing capacity limits.
-We estimated that expanding the capacity of the online training program and optimally assigning applicants across the two offerings substantially increased the chances of landing a job in the technology field across all applicants.
+The two programs address distinct barriers to labor market entry. \emph{Mentoring} expands professional networks: participants gain 53 LinkedIn connections on average, a 23\% increase, while \emph{Challenges} participants show no network growth. \emph{Challenges} instead provides credible skill signals through portfolio projects that demonstrate technical competence to prospective employers.
+These distinct mechanisms generate predictable heterogeneity in treatment effects.
+Expanding professional networks creates the greatest opportunity for women from small towns, those without STEM degrees, and mothers.
+Building credible skill signals offers the greatest opportunity for early-career women with limited work history.
+The 28 percentage point larger effect for mothers in \emph{Mentoring} is particularly striking, suggesting that mentoring can substantially reduce motherhood penalties in technology employment.

-Both studied programs involved relatively small groups of participants, which was a limiting factor to the type of analyses we could carry out.
-Specifically, we studied simple approaches for the possible development of the programs.
-We plan to pursue this research further by scaling the programs and evaluating richer strategies for developing them.
+These heterogeneous effects have implications for program design.
+We develop an assignment policy that allocates applicants to their highest-benefit program based on predicted treatment effects.
+At current capacity levels, targeted assignment achieves effects 86\% larger than random allocation.
+Even at expanded capacity where every applicant receives a program slot, targeting generates 23\% larger effects than random assignment by matching individuals to their best-suited program.
+This demonstrates that the value of targeting comes not only from selecting high-benefit individuals but also from exploiting complementarities between participant characteristics and program mechanisms.